caioleonhardt/atg-transaction/README.md

 ATG Transaction
 ----------
-Transactions in ATG 10.0.3 is ugly and use repetitive code.
+Transactions in ATG 10.0.3 are ugly and use repetitive code.
 The solution was create a proxy with cglib, it make the method annotable and transparent, see bellow.

 In your class: